Françoise Basseporte: Life

 Basseporte was born and died in Paris.
 Originally a portrait painter specializing in pastels, she apprenticed with the botanical illustrator Claude Aubriet, requiring her to shift from pastels to watercolors and to adopt a precise, near-photographic style.
 In 1741, she replaced the ailing Aubriet as "Peintre du Roy, de son Cabinet et du Jardin" (King's Painter, of his cabinet and garden), making her the first female artist to occupy the office.
 She served for nearly 40 years in this capacity, employing not only scientific illustration skills, but also the capacity to dissect plants and reveal their internal structures.
 The philosopher Jean-Jacques Rousseau paid tribute to her, writing "Nature gives plants their existence, but Mademoiselle Basseporte gives them their preservation."

 She collaborated with the chemist Rouelle and the sculptor Larchevêque, and studied botany with Jussieu.
 She later taught anatomical illustration to Marie Marguerite Bihéron, who later became a wax modeler.
-King Louis XV of France commissioned her to teach his daughters, the royal princesses, how to paint flowers.
+King Louis XV commissioned her to teach his daughters, the royal princesses, how to paint flowers.
 She is also believed to have been frequently consulted as an interior decorator by the royal mistress Madame de Pompadour.

 Genres

 Basseporte was best known as a botanical illustrator.
 In contact with many of the major botanists and naturalists of her time, she gained recognition for her illustrations of plants, shells, animals, birds, and sea creatures.
 Though adept in pastel portraiture, Basseporte chose to pursue botanical illustration because it provided a steady income with which to support her family.
-She worked more specifically in the genre of "peinture des plantes," taking a scientific approach to botanical illustration that focused more on plant structure than the flower.
+She worked more specifically in the genre of "peinture des plantes", taking a scientific approach to botanical illustration that focused more on plant structure than the flower.
 Her work stands at the intersection of art and science.